 NEXT STEP: DETAILED DESIGN

-Tomorrow we will share the next step in our process where the vision becomes clear.
+The next step in our process is where the vision becomes clear: Detailed Design.